Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 - We're selecting `rapidsai` for the base image which will enable us to run GPU workloads for deploying and fine-tuning Llama 2 in SPCS.
 - We're setting working directory, and copying over Notebooks and data files.
-- We're installing packages including Snowpark Python, Pandas and JupyterLab from Snowflake Anaconda channel and other open source libraries for fine-tuning the model.
+- We're installing packages including Snowpark Python, Snowflake ML, Pandas and JupyterLab from Snowflake Anaconda channel and other open source libraries for fine-tuning the model.
 - We're exposing port 8888.
 - We're starting JupyterLab when the container launches.